microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUserDirectReport.md

 This example demonstrates how to retrieve direct reports for a user in Microsoft Entra ID.

+- `-ObjectId` Parameter specifies the ID of a user (UserPrincipalName or ObjectId).

 ### Example 2: Get all direct reports

 ```powershell